opencog/sensory/examples/README.md

 * `xterm-io.scm` -- Stream Atoms/Values from/to an interactive terminal.
 * `irc-api.scm` -- Demo of connecting to IRC and interacting.
 * `filesys.scm` -- Navigate and explore the filesystem.
-* `ollama.scm` -- Send and receive messages from Ollama.
+* `ollama-api.scm` -- Send and receive messages from Ollama.

 ### Agent demos
 Examples showing how prototype agents can be built up in Atomese.